mastodon/documentation/content/en/admin/optional/tor.md

 }
 ```

-## Serve Tor over http {#http}
+## Serve Tor over HTTP {#http}

-While it may be tempting to serve your Tor version of Mastodon over https it is not a good idea for most people.
-See [this](https://blog.torproject.org/facebook-hidden-services-and-https-certs) blog post from the Tor Project about why https certificates do not add value.
-Since you cannot get an SSL cert for an onion domain, you will also be plagued with certificate errors when trying to use your Mastodon instance.
-A Tor developer has more recently spelled out the reasons why serving a Tor service over https is not beneficial for most use cases [here](https://matt.traudt.xyz/posts/2017-12-02-dont-https-your-onions/).
+While it may be tempting to serve your Tor version of Mastodon over HTTPS it is not a good idea for most people.
+See [this](https://blog.torproject.org/facebook-hidden-services-and-https-certs) blog post from the Tor Project about why HTTPS certificates do not add value.
+Since you cannot get an SSL cert for an onion domain, you will also experience certificate errors when trying to use your Mastodon instance.
+A Tor developer has more recently spelled out the reasons why serving a Tor service over HTTPS is not beneficial for most use cases [here](https://matt.traudt.xyz/posts/2017-12-02-dont-https-your-onions/).

-The solution is to serve your Mastodon instance over http, but only for Tor.
+The solution is to serve your Mastodon instance over HTTP, but only for Tor.
 This can be added by prepending an additional configuration to your Nginx configuration.

 ```nginx
 server {